 Cutting the cord has saved them money.
 It can save you money, too.

 2. Threaten to Cancel

-Before you call make sure you are prepared.
+You can bargain with internet companies on prices, but you’ll need some leverage before you start negotiations.
 Test your internet speed with www.speedtest.net, and compare the results with what was advertised.

 - Current amount you pay per month